-Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) price of ou average Exercise tstanding options, nts and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 24,645,069 \$ 1.58(1) 38,982,608(2)(3)
+Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average Exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 24,645,069 \$ 1.58(1) 38,982,608(2)(3)

 - (1) The outstanding awards include RSUs, which have no exercise price.
 Excluding the impact of RSUs, the outstanding options had a weighted average exercise price of \$4.53 per share. - As of December 27, 2014, 12,742,136 shares were issuable under the 2007 Plan and 26,240,472 shares were issuable under the 2003 Plan.
-However, the shares available for future grants under the 2003 Plan are limited to new employees of Office Depot and legacy OfficeMax employees. - The number of shares reported includes 6,360,217 performance share units reserved at target.
+However, the shares available for future grants under the 2003 Plan are limited to new employees of Office Depot and legacy OfficeMax employees. - (3) The number of shares reported includes 6,360,217 performance share units reserved at target.
 In the event that the performance share units are paid above or below target, shares reserved for issuance under Office Depot's equity compensation plans will be adjusted accordingly.